[Feb 11th 2019]

 [Page 179 line l3] 'By the Grace of God.
 Master Ridley ...'
 Ollyet is quoting from the famous words of Hugh Latimer (1485-1555) one time Bishop of Worcester, to Nicholas Rid1ey (1500-1555), as they were taken together to be burnt at the stake in Oxford, under Queen Mary, for refusing to embrace the Catholic faith:

-By the Grace of God.
-Master Ridley, we have lit such a candle in England this day as shall never be put out[Page 179 line 15] Reuters and the Press Association Two of the great news agencies: both are still (2008) functioning in London, though for Reuters news is now only about a tenth of its business.
+“Be of good comfort, Master Ridley, and play the man: we shall this day light such a candle by God's grace in England as shall ... never be put out."[Page 179 line 15] Reuters and the Press Association Two of the great news agencies: both are still (2019) functioning in London, though for Reuters news is now only about a tenth of its business.

 [Page 179 line 16] he went off at score a phrase used of a horse making a sudden dash at full speed, and figuratively of a person breaking out suddenly into impetuous speech or action.
 See Something of Myself page 187, line 3.
 [ORG}